abpio/abp-commercial-docs/en/themes/lepton-x/blazor.md

 ![Main Header Toolbar](images/leptonx-blazor-sidemenu-main-toolbar.png)

-The main toolbar can be managed by using `ToolbarContributor` classes.
+The main toolbar can be managed by using the `ToolbarContributor` classes.
 See the [Toolbars](https://docs.abp.io/en/abp/latest/UI/Blazor/Toolbars) section for more information.

 If you need to replace the component, you can follow the steps below.